YonathanGuez/TK-provider-interview/README.md

-# It Was an intresting technical Interview
+# It was an intresting technical Interview

 ## Introduction: